-A general market downturn, a specific market dislocation or deteriorating economic conditions may cause our revenues and results of operations to decline by causing:
+A general market downturn, a specific market dislocation or deteriorating economic conditions may cause a material reduction in our revenues and adversely affect our business, financial condition or results of operations by causing:

-- A decline in assets under management, resulting in lower management fees and incentive income. - · An increase in the cost of financial instruments, executing transactions or otherwise doing business. - · Lower or negative investment returns, which may reduce assets under management and potential incentive income. - · Reduced demand for assets held by our funds, which would negatively affect our funds' ability to realize value from such assets. - Increased investor redemptions or greater demands for enhanced liquidity or other terms, resulting in a reduction in assets under management, lower revenues and potential increased difficulty in raising new capital.
+A decline in assets under management, resulting in lower management fees and incentive income.

+- An increase in the cost of financial instruments, executing transactions or otherwise doing business. - Lower or negative investment returns, which may reduce assets under management and potential incentive income. - Reduced demand for assets held by our funds, which would negatively affect our funds' ability to realize value from such assets. - Increased investor redemptions or greater demands for enhanced liquidity or other terms, resulting in a reduction in assets under management, lower revenues and potential increased difficulty in raising new capital.